Sunday, 7 March 2021

 Click image to enlarge to full size!

-During testing the controller has behaved well and there are no issues to address, the BHI noise reduction module does a great job of distinguishing between speech and noise interference and works especially well on weak signals.
+During testing the controller has behaved well and there are no issues to address.
+The BHI noise reduction module does a great job of distinguishing between speech and noise interference and works especially well on weak signals.

-Once I get the PCB's back from fabrication I will build up a module and show you the end result in an update to this blog post.
+Once I get the PCBs back from fabrication, I will build up a module and show you the end result in an update to this blog post.
 I should have the PCB designed, manufactured and back to me in around two to three weeks so be sure to check back again soon!

 Ham Radio Project Update Logo